Stupeflix/stupeflix-tasks-api/v1/tasks.rst

     :output_type vcodec: string
     :output alpha:
     :output_type alpha: boolean
-    :output rotation: The rotation that should be applied to the video to see it as it was shot, in degrees.
+    :output rotation: The counter clockwise rotation that should be applied to the video to see it as it was shot, in degrees.
     :output_type rotation: float
-    :file output: URL of the output file.
+    :file output: URL of the converted file.

 video.create
 ------------

 .. dragon:task:: video.create

-    Create video file(s) from a XML definition and video profile(s).
+    Create video file(s) from a `XML definition <https://stupeflix-sxml.readthedocs.org/en/latest/>`_ and video profile(s).

     :input definition:
     :input_type definition: string